Belgrade, Montana

 Belgrade is a city in Gallatin County, Montana, United States.
-The population was 10,460 at the 2020 census, and was estimated to be 12,509 in 2023.
+The population was 10,460 at the 2020 census, and was estimated to be 13,107 in 2025.
 Belgrade is part of the Bozeman, MT Metropolitan statistical area.
 It is the most populous city in Montana that is not a county seat.

 Belgrade and the surrounding areas experienced a significant population growth from 2010 to 2020.
 The 2010 city population from the US Census was 7,389, over 3,000 fewer than in 2020.
 The 59714 ZIP Code, which is the city and surrounding commercial and residential developments, had populations of 18,182 as of the 2010 census, 22,333 as of the 2020 census, and 23,897 as of 2023 estimate.

 History

 The original townsite of Belgrade was established in 1883 when the Northern Pacific Railroad was constructed through the Gallatin Valley.
 The original town plat was filed in the Gallatin County Clerk and Recorder's Office by Thomas B. Quaw, a businessman from the midwest, in July 1891.
 According to Quaw, the townsite was an unmanned railroad siding 9.7 miles west of Bozeman, and was named Belgrade after the capital of Serbia, as an expression of appreciation to the Serbian investors who helped finance a portion of the Northern Pacific Railroad.
 Quaw and William O. Tracy created the Belgrade Grain and Produce Company and marketed Belgrade as the "Princess of the Prairies."

 The post office was established in 1887 with Quaw as postmaster.
 Belgrade was incorporated in 1906.

+In June 2025, Susie Hedalen, 18th Montana superintendent of public instruction, was arrested and charged with driving under the influence in Belgrade.